cesarcolle/that-teads/README.md

 Allowing user to declare bids such that :

     -  winner is the one with the highest bid.
-    -  winning proce is the highest bid from a no-winner.
+    -  winning price is the highest bid from a no-winner.

 ## Implementation